 According to records, there was one woman named Maria Burvenich in St. Joseph around the time that Johann Henry Muehleisen was born .
 That woman married a man named William Mollett in 1880 .
-Maria Mollett did have a son, but that child was named John H. Mollett, whose father was Mary’s husband, William .
+Maria Mollett did have a son, but he was named John H. Mollett, and his father was (supposedly) Mary’s husband, William .

 How odd that John H. Mollett and Johann Henry Muehleisen shared the same mother and date of birth, but not the same father.
-Additionally, the 1880 census entry for Maria Burvenich’s father, Andrew, listed a grandson named John “Mulesen” living in the household .
+Additionally, the 1880 census entry for Maria’s father, Andrew, listed a grandson named John “Mulesen” living in the household .

 Was John H. Mollett actually Lee’s son, Johann Henry?
 Where were the missing pieces to this puzzle?